 Consuming a healthy diet makes you feel a whole lot better both inside and out, which leads to higher self-confidence.
 When you eat well, sleep well and are in good mental health - you tend to feel a lot better about yourself and the world around you.
 This helps cultivate a better relationship with not only yourself but also with those you love.

 Like I said - eating healthier is about so much more than weight loss.
 What you eat can impact every aspect of your life from your mental health to your sleep and relationships.
 So go ahead and wholeheartedly commit to developing healthier eating habits this year.
-Set goals that are simple and tangible.
-Make time to meal plan to set yourself up for success.
+Set goals that are simple and tangible to set yourself up for success.
 But above all else, believe in yourself.
 This is your year.
 You can do this!